-Entergy updates Mid-County restoration efforts; warns of possible Wed afternoon PA outage - Port Arthur News
+Entergy updates Mid-County restoration efforts; warns of possible Wednesday afternoon PA outage - Port Arthur News

 Customers in the Port Arthur area may experience a temporary outage Wednesday afternoon for approximately three hours in order to repair equipment serving that area.

-Entergy Texas expects to restore most of its customers, who can safely take power by Wednesday.
+Entergy Texas expects to restore most of its customers, who can safely take power, by Wednesday.

-Crews will continue repairs to our distribution system in the Port Arthur, Groves, Orange, Vidor, Little Cypress, Mauriceville, Pinehurst, and West Orange areas.
+Crews are continuing repairs to the distribution system in the Port Arthur, Groves, Orange, Vidor, Little Cypress, Mauriceville, Pinehurst and West Orange areas.

 Crews are also repairing substations and the transmission system that serves Orange and surrounding area.
 The transmission system is the backbone of the electric grid and helps Entergy move power from the power plant to the lines serving customers’ neighborhoods.

 Entergy expects the Orange area to be completed by Friday.